CHIEF EXECUTIVE OFFICER

 - R. Page

 A surety bond is defined as a contract among at least three parties: the obligee: the party who is the recipient of an obligation (Our Members). the principal: the primary party who will perform the contractual obligation (First Advance Benefits of America). the surety: who assures the obligee that the principal can perform the task - Winsfield Personal Surety Bonds 3280 Bloor Street 11th Floor Toronto, Ontario M8X2X3

 Our plans are only available to our members.
 Our annual membership fee is $17.00.
 The membership fee is a separate charge from the plan that you choose.
 The cost of the plan is paid to the provider.

 It is our highest priority at First Advance Benefits of America to keep our members information safe.
 We must collect personal information during the application process.
 However, we do not share, sell or lend our members information to any third parties.
 Our members personal information cannot be viewed by employees of First Advance Benefits of America if they are not at the Corporate Governance level.

 Our executive team has over 175 years of combined experience.

-When Rashaun left New York Life Insurance I took the chance and went with him to start his own Company.
+When Mr. Page left New York Life Insurance I took the chance and went with him to start his own company.
 That turned out to be one of the best decisions that I have ever made.
 He did everything that he said he would do and more.
 I happen to be one of those people who believes everything that he say he is going to do because he is a visionary that implements.
 I will be here until he calls it quits, which will probably never happen.

 - J. Bryant